 Building the best team

 In order to do this and with the help of friends we put together a team of professionals outside of my hospital that could advise on or provide other medication, supplements and in some cases other types of cancer treatment further than the standard care provided in the UK.

 Personalised Cancer Care

 During my very quick introduction into cancer diagnosis and treatment I also learnt how important targeted therapy / personalised cancer care was.
 Every person’s cancer is genetically different and the best chance I had of fighting mine was to use cancer treatments that are shown to specifically target and work with the genetic make-up of my cancer cells.
 Understanding it’s exact DNA meant that the global medical team we had put together could advise on what innovative and targeted treatment options were proving to be the most effective from across the world for what I have.

-To get my tumour sequenced I had to send biopsy slides of my tumour from my UK hospital and some blood to CeGaT which was a remarkably simple procedure by courier.
+To get my tumour sequenced I had to send biopsy slides of my tumour from my UK hospital and some blood which was a remarkably simple procedure by courier.

 Above and Beyond – My Additional Cancer Treatments

 While my UK hospital was treating me with radiotherapy and chemotherapy following my highly successful surgery, the other doctors and specialists we found were advising me on the additional cancer treatments and care I could do of which I did the following: